How I disciplined visa processing officer caught watching BBNaija on duty - Minister

 “I then proceeded to the Visa on Arrival section (unannounced) to have a first-hand look at their operation.

-“On getting there, I saw many individuals in the queue, all wanting to get a visa into the country, and they were not attended to.
+“On getting there, I saw many individuals in the queue, all waiting to get a visa into the country, and they were not attended to.

-“I walked up to one official to see what was happening, only to discover the official was watching Bib Brother Naija on the system that was meant for the issuance of visas.
-Immediately, I asked that the person be redeployed to another section.
+“I walked up to one official to see what was happening, only to discover the official was watching Big Brother Naija on the system that was meant for the issuance of visas.
+Immediately, I asked that the person be redeployed to another section.”
+He said.

-“The president instructed all ministers to give him regular briefings about our activities because he wants the best for this country,” he said.

 Disclaimer